jonikorpi/jonikorpi-v8/source/posts/2013-01-28-list-of-issues.md

 - Old iOS devices, old Android devices and Nokia N9 require two fingers to scroll sections.
 - Sony X10 Mini won't scroll sections at all.
 - Scrollable sections could be indicated better in Webkit browsers. _(Fix: `-webkit-scrollbars`?)_
+- Browser "back to top" shortcuts don't work. _(Fix: Add "Back to top" and possibly "Next section" links at the bottom of each section?)_
 - [There appears to be a pea on one of the scrollbars.](https://twitter.com/benbrignell/status/295925510003908608)

 Additionally, different issues appear depending on which method is used to make the page horizontally scrollable.